glureau/kotlin-design-patterns/README.md

+# WORK IN PROGRESS
-# kotlin-design-patterns
+## kotlin-design-patterns
-GoF design patterns revisited with Kotlin
+GoF design patterns revisited with Kotlin and 2016 libs.